Perlkonig/grav-plugin-blogroll/README.md

 The following are parameters you can set in the `with` portion of your `include`.
 If they are not specified, then the system first looks in your config file and then just makes a guess.

   - `tags`: This is an array of at least one tag that relates to links in your config file.
-This is the only "required" field in that if nothing is passed, nothing will be displayed.
+This is the only "required" field in that if nothing is passed, and a default isn't defined in your config, nothing will be displayed.

   - `combinator`: Is only used if there are at least two tags.
 If you pass `and`, then only links that contain *all* the provided tags will be displayed.
 Anything else will be interpreted as `or`.